frank26080115/Bones-3D-Printer/other_pages/flawsmistakesimprovements.md

 ## Rear Bed Backstop

 The backstop plates that sits behind the glass bed could be completely avoided if I knew where it would be safe to drill some holes into the heated bed.
 If I could drill some holes in the right places, I could include some permanently attached metal clips to secure the glass bed.

+## Sensorless Homing

+Unfortunantly, Marlin is not ready for a good sensorless homing implementation.
+The problem is that the homing sequence not customizable, if the end-stop was already reached and the homing sequence is re-initiated, then the stepper motors would not incur enough back-EMF to trigger StallGuard.
+This would lead to the stepper motors continuously attempting to move even though they can't, causing a few seconds of loud noise and vibrations.

+RepRapFirmware is much more suited to sensorless homing as the homing routines can be scripted.
+The print head can be moved away just slightly from the end-stop before attempting to home.
+This means the stepper motors can build up enough momentum, and thus, when the end-stop is hit, the back-EMF spike would be large enough to trigger StallGuard.